hth313/ladybug/doc/differences.rst

 Postfix operands
 ================

-Ladybug takes advantage of the prompting functions on the HP-41 to allow for accessing stack registers in the same ways as numeric registers.
-Indirection can also be done on any register, not just the single index register on the HP-16C.
+Ladybug takes advantage of the prompting instructions on the HP-41 to allow for accessing stack registers in the same ways as numeric registers.
+Indirection can also be done on any register, not just the single index register as on the HP-16C.

 .. index:: zero fill mode, mode; zero fill, setting zero fill